0xlam/PhishSage/README.md

 ## 5. Configuration

-PhishSage stores configuration values in the project config (`config.py`) or environment variables.
+PhishSage stores configuration values in the project config (`config.toml`) or environment variables.
 The main items you may safely adjust are:

   * `VIRUSTOTAL_API_KEY` — API key for VirusTotal scans.
   * `MAX_REDIRECTS` — Maximum number of redirects to follow when checking redirect chains.